 Also, if you love top-class dining and restaurants run by gourmet chefs, then you’ll find plenty of those around Brickell.
 So if your idea of nightlife is more to do with a great meal and a classy bar, then with the wild parties you’ll find elsewhere in Miami, Brickell is an excellent place to stay.

-Coconut Grove is a district of Miami that lies to the south of the city center.
-It’s a peaceful waterfront location that borders the sparkling waters of Biscayne Bay.
+Coconut Grove is a district of Miami that lies to the southwest of downtown.
+It’s a peaceful and laid-back waterfront location that borders the sparkling waters of Biscayne Bay.

 Coconut grove is a low-rise, suburban neighborhood that is full of parks and green spaces.
 Among the largest of these parks is The Kampong, a vast tropical garden, and the Barnacle Historic State Park, containing the Ralph Middleton Monroe home.
 This historic building is the oldest house in the Miami area.

 Some of the other attractions including Peacock Park, CocoWalk – an international shopping, dining, and entertainment marketplace, and the Vizcaya Museum and Gardens.

 Coconut Grove is an excellent suburb to explore on foot.
 In particular, the waterfront and the large open-air shopping malls, filled with exciting shops, restaurants, and bars, are great places to spend time.

 The relaxed and pedestrian-friendly nature of Coconut Grove makes it a very inviting place to stay with family.
 There’s lots of mid-range accommodation here too.

 Coconut grove is a good out of town location that still enjoys a convenient link to the city center via the Metrorail network.